D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

 #### Compiler Environment Preparation

 The compilation requires the installation of the cross-compilation tool `gcc-ubuntu-9.3.0-2020.03-x86_64-aarch64-linux-gnu` in the current environment.
-Please use the Docker image provided by Horizon for development machine, and directly compile and use it.
+Please use the Docker image provided by D-Robotics for development machine, and directly compile and use it.
 Read the chapter [**Environment Installation**](/toolchain_development/intermediate/environment_config#machine_deploy) for obtaining and using the development machine Docker environment;
 Please use the script `build_ptq_xj3.sh` or `build_ptq_ultra.sh` under the code directory to compile the executable program in the development board environment.
 The executable program and its corresponding dependencies will be automatically copied to the directory `xj3/ptq/script` under the `aarch64` directory or the directory `ultra/ptq/script` under the `aarch64` directory.

 :::info Note